New Eyes (EP)

 New Eyes is the second EP by the Denver-based thrash metal band Havok, released in 2024.
 It was released on November 1, 2024, through Afterburner Recordings.
 On the same day as its release, the band also premiered a music video for the song "Death Is an Illusion" on YouTube.

 According to Rocknloadmag.com, vocalist and rhythm guitarist David Sanchez stated: "New Eyes is an exciting step forward as it's Havok's first independent release since the early days of the band. [...]
 These new songs were fun to write and I think people may be surprised by the ambiguous and metaphysical nature of the lyrics."
-Regarding the two cover songs, Sanchez said: "We decided to cover a classic band that nobody would expect us to… Credence Clearwater Revival.
+Regarding the two cover songs, Sanchez said: "We decided to cover a classic band that nobody would expect us to… Credence Clearwater Revival [sic].
 We're all CCR fans and their song, 'Commotion', was a perfect candidate for a proper 'metalizing', since most of the metal was already built-in. [...]
 Furthermore, he says, "We had discussed covering a Metallica song for years, but didn't want to cover a big hit that had been covered to death, so we opted for the lesser-known 'Eye of the Beholder.'"